DFKI-AID/stepDP/rengine/readme.md

 ### Dialog

 Core class that makes the components accessible to each other.
+The run method contains the main loop of the application.
+Every component is updated during each iteration.
+After each iteration the thread sleeps to spare some cpu cycles.
+The dialog class also stores the dialog history.

 ### RuleSystem

 Manages the rules and the provides the interface for adding, removing, enabling and disabling rules.
-On each update,